Ising Disks: Topology Preserving Glauber Dynamics: Planar Clumps

-\begin{remark} Note that 2-collapsibility is the strongest notion of collapsibility that can be proven for all clumps of all sizes on the plane.
-The ``straight line'' clump shown in the Figure~\ref{lineclumpfig} below can be made arbitrarily large, but although it is 2-collapsible (through first and last cubes), it is never 3-collapsible.
+\begin{remark} Note that 2-indentability is the strongest notion of indentability that can be proven for all clumps of all sizes on the plane.
+The ``straight line'' clump shown in the Figure~\ref{lineclumpfig} below can be made arbitrarily large, but although it is 2-indentable (through first and last cubes), it is never 3-indentable.

 \end{remark}